-- The AOA must authorise buyback of securities - Passing of SR by shareholders in general meeting- (However no SR is required where buyback is up to 10% of (total paid up capital + free reserves of co.) and is authorised by Boards' Resolution) - The notice convening general meeting to contain explanatory statement containing details of buyback including justification for buyback, securities to be purchased, amount involved and time limit for completion of buyback - The shares or securities to be bought back should be fully paid up. - The amount involved in buyback must not exceed 25% of (total paid up capital + free reserves of co.) - After the buy back, the ratio of( debt) to (capital + free reserves) should not exceed 2:1. - The buyback operations must be completed within 12 months of passing of SR. - The time gap between two buybacks must be minimum 1 year. - Buyback must be in accordance with SEBI regulations (inscase shares are unlisted).
+- The AOA must authorise buyback of securities - Passing of SR by shareholders in general meeting- (However no SR is required where buyback is up to 10% of ( total paid up capital + free reserves of co.) and is authorised by Boards' Resolution) - The notice convening general meeting to contain explanatory statement containing details of buyback including justification for buyback, securities to be purchased, amount involved and time limit for completion of buyback - The shares or securities to be bought back should be fully paid up. - The amount involved in buyback must not exceed 25% of (total paid up capital + free reserves of co.) - After the buy back, the ratio of( debt) to (capital + free reserves) should not exceed 2:1. - The buyback operations must be completed within 12 months of passing of SR. - The time gap between two buybacks must be minimum 1 year. - Buyback must be in accordance with SEBI regulations (inscase shares are listed) or with CG rules (in case shares are unlisted).